laravel-enso/select/README.md

 1. The VueJS component is already included in the Enso install and should not require any additional installation steps

-2. Use the `SelectListBuilder` trait in your desired Controller
+2. Use the `OptionBuilder` trait in your desired Controller

-3. Define a `getOptionList` route for the desired Controller (and permissions as required)
+3. Define a `selectOptions` route for the desired Controller (and permissions as required)

-4. Declare inside your controller the `$selectSourceClass` variable as shown below:
+4. Declare inside your controller the `$class` property as shown below:

-	`protected $selectSourceClass = Model::class`
+	`protected $class = Model::class`

 	where `Model::class` will be the Model from which the builder will extract the list of options